 What are Raised Crosswalks?

 According to the Federal Highway Administration (FHWA), a raised crosswalk — or a speed table — is a pedestrian crossing that is level with the sidewalk at both ends of the crosswalk.
-The construction features a gentle slope leading up to and away from the crosswalk, creating a shape resembling a table.
+The construction features a gentle slope leading up to and away from the crosswalk, creating a table-like shape.

 Where are the New Crosswalks in Honolulu?